As the dawn approaches, the silhouette of many branches surround me.

 It was over a week ago now that the accident occurred, and yet, thinking about it, even just right after, it did not seem like an accident, but gracious mercy, and provision.

-We had been oblivious to this change in the weather, all safe and secure, with tummies, full of chips and salsa, and yet outside our cozy oasis, there was a snow storm raging.
+We had been oblivious to this change in the weather, all safe and secure, filling our tummies full of chips and salsa, and yet outside our cozy oasis, there was a snow storm raging.

 When we had entered the eatery, there was no sign of snow..
 How quickly our weather can change.

-We had enjoyed our meal with Mum’s caregiver, Amy, and her Father Garth, who has a startling resemblance to Albert Einstein.
+We had enjoyed our meal with Mum’s caregiver, Amy, and her Father Garth, who is a doppelgänger, startling resemblance to Albert Einstein.

 Garth was kind enough to be willing to hook up a third sump pump in my basement, in case of the Spring flood season, for which I am so grateful.

 The heavy flakes of snow filled the windshield of the car, and the wipers were working furiously to remove them, but it was obvious this was going to be a tricky, and harrowing drive home.